 This is not the end of the world.

-While the Trump administration has been a bit more difficult than other administrations, the US visa process adheres to technical requirements and if you meet them, you should get a US visa that is good for up to ten years with multiple entry privileges.
+The US visa process adheres to technical requirements, and if you meet them, you should get a US visa that is good for up to ten years with multiple entry privileges.

 People tend to freak out about getting visas, but that’s a reality most people in the rest of the world have to deal with if they ever want to travel.
 You can handle it.

-For example, if you’re no longer a US citizen and you have to get a visa to go to the US, you’re probably going to need a visa to go to Thailand.
-That may, although far less frequently, include a visa for transiting through a country.
+For example, if you’re no longer a US citizen and you have to get a visa to go to the US, you’ll probably need a visa to go to Thailand.
+Although far less frequently, that may include a visa for transiting through a country.

 Again, this is not the end of the world.

-A lot of Americans look at having to get a visa like it is the kiss of death – as if it’s the same as saying, “You can’t go there.”
-That’s not the case!
+Many Americans look at having to get a visa like it is the kiss of death, as if it’s the same as saying, “You can’t go there.”
+That’s not the case.

 Take Thailand as an example.
-If you want to visit Thailand, you can go to the Thai Embassy in Kuala Lumpur, Malaysia and fill out a form saying when you’re going, what hotel you will be staying in along with your hotel confirmation, then you print out a copy of your flight ticket to and from Thailand and drop off all the documents with your passport any weekday morning.
-You come back the next afternoon and, 99% of the time, you won’t have any problem getting a Thai visa.
+If you want to visit Thailand, you can go to the Thai Embassy in Kuala Lumpur, Malaysia, and fill out a form saying when you’re going and what hotel you will be staying in, along with your hotel confirmation, you print out a copy of your flight ticket to and from Thailand and drop off all the documents with your passport any weekday morning.
+You come back the next afternoon, and 99% of the time, you won’t have any problem getting a Thai visa.

 There is also the chance that you may have an easier time traveling with your new primary passport.
-Some passports – like Grenada, for example – have visa-free access to Russia and China, and Russia is one country that is particularly difficult for Americans to enter.
-With your new passport, then, you may have visa-free access to other countries that you had trouble getting into with your old US passport.
+Some passports like Grenada, for example– have visa-free access to China and Russia, countries that are particularly difficult for Americans to enter.
+With your new passport, you may have visa-free access to other countries that you had trouble getting into with your old US passport.

 That’s one thing that US citizens have to their advantage that Canadians, Australians, and others do not: you can tell a bank that you live in the US and give them a US address, even though you do not live there.
 Doing this as an Australian or Canadian citizen would establish your tax residency in the country, building a case against you and forcing you into the Nomad tax trap.